BhavyeMathur/goopylib-v1/README.md

 * Fixed bug with the Checkbox's `set_state()` function setting the opposite state

 * Created the official goopylib logo
+* Made destroying compound GraphicObject classes much more efficient
+* Added more destroy all instances functions to the Window class

 #### 1.1.50-alpha7 5th-7th September 2020